ACherepkov1989/android_kernel_sony_msm8994_kitakami/coresight/README.txt

 Usage: cs_test.sh [-n | --nominal] [-a | --adversarial] [-r | --repeatability]\
        [-s | stress ]
-       Runs the tests for Coresight trace drivers.
+       Runs the tests for CoreSight trace drivers.

 Options:
 The following options can be used:
--n | --nominal                                 nominal test, run by default -a | --adversarial                             adversarial test cases -r | --repeatability iterations                repeatability tests, runs 10
+-n | --nominal                                 nominal test, runs by default -a | --adversarial                             adversarial test -r | --repeatability iterations                repeatability test, runs 10
                                                iterations by default
--s | --stress                                  stress test
+-s | --stress                                  stress test --source trace_source                          trace source, supported
+                                               trace_source values are 'etm'
+                                               and 'stm'

 Requirement:
-All CoreSight trace functionality is initially disabled before running any test.
+CoreSight ETM and STM sources are initially disabled before running any test.

 Description:
 Nominal Test:
-All Coresight tests are invoked.
+All CoreSight tests are invoked.

 Adversarial Test:
 Runs cs_adversary.sh.
-This test enables all trace drivers, all ftrace events and toggles the cpu cores on/off.
+This test enables all trace sources, all ftrace events and toggles the cpu cores on/off.

 Repeatability Tests: